-A BILL TO BE ENTITLED AN ACT TO ELIMINATE SECOND PRIMARIES AND MAKE OTHER CONFORMING STATUTORY CHANGES.
-The General Assembly of North Carolina enacts: SECTION 1.
+SECTION 2.
 G.S.
-160A-23.1(d) reads as rewritten: - "(d) If the council adopts the resolution provided for in subsection (a) of this section and does not adopt the changes, or does adopt the changes, but approval under the Voting Rights Act of 1965, as amended, is required, and notice of such approval is not received, by the end of the third day before the opening of the filing period, the municipal election shall be rescheduled as provided in this subsection and current officeholders shall hold over until their successors are elected and qualified.
+160A-23.1(d) reads as rewritten:

+- "(d) If the council adopts the resolution provided for in subsection (a) of this section and does not adopt the changes, or does adopt the changes, but approval under the Voting Rights Act of 1965, as amended, is required, and notice of such approval is not received, by the end of the third day before the opening of the filing period, the municipal election shall be rescheduled as provided in this subsection and current officeholders shall hold over until their successors are elected and qualified.
 For cities using the: - (1) Partisan primary and election method under G.S.
-163-291, the primary shall be held on the primary election date for county officers in the second year following a federal decennial census, the second primary, if necessary, shall be held on the second primary election date for county officers in that year, census and the general election shall be held on the general election date for county officers in that year. - (2) Nonpartisan primary and election method under G.S.
-163-294, the primary shall be held on the primary election date for county officers in the second year following a federal decennial census, and the election shall be held on the general election date for the second primary for county officers in that year. - (3) Nonpartisan plurality election method under G.S.
+163-291, the primary shall be held on the primary election date for county officers in the second year following a federal decennial eensus, the second primary, if necessary, shall be held on the second primary election date for county officers in that year, census and the general election shall be held on the general election date for county officers in that year. - (2) Nonpartisan primary and election method under G.S.
+163-294, the primary shall be held on the primary election date for county officers in the second year following a federal decennial census, and the election shall be held on the date for the second primary at the same time as the election for county officers in that year. - (3) Nonpartisan plurality election method under G.S.
 163-292, the election shall be held on the primary election date for county officers in the second year following a federal decennial census. - (4) Election and runoff method under G.S.
-163-293, the election shall be held on the primary election date for county officers in the second year following a federal decennial census, and the runoffs, if necessary, shall be held on the date for the second primary for county officers in that year. but the results shall instead be determined by the nonpartisan plurality election method under G.S.
+163-293, the election shall be held on the primary election date for county officers in the second year following a federal decennial census, and the runoffs, if necessary, shall be held on the date for the second primary for county officers in that year.but the results shall instead be determined by the nonpartisan plurality election method under G.S.
 163-292.

-The organizational meeting of the new council may be held at any time after the results of the election have been officially determined and published, but not later than the time and date of the first regular meeting of the council in November of the second year following a federal decennial census, except in the case of partisan municipal elections, when the organizational
+The organizational meeting of the new council may be held at any time after the results of the election have been officially determined and published, but not later than the time and date of the first regular meeting of the council in November of the second year following a federal decennial census, except in the case of partisan municipal elections, when the organizational meeting shall be held not later than the time and date of the first regular meeting of the council in December of the second year following a federal decennial census."